 Meditation can empower and transform the individual as the negatives in life turn positive and personal transformation changes the life experience for the better.
-Sitting quietly with focused thought opens us up to ourselves and to many other internal perspectives about our lives.
+Sitting quietly with focused thought opens us up to ourselves and to many previously unknown internal perspectives about our lives.
 This requires taking full responsibility for: the unique circumstances of one’s life experience and gradually resolving and letting go of all past grievances and personal pain; transforming the dark primal instincts and impulses of the body to the point of managing all urges, impulses, and desires; and learning to stand with peaceful equanimity in the presence of adversity.
 Mastery of the lower instinctual forces and dark impulses is depicted by the image of Mother Mary standing upon the earth with the serpent underfoot.

 The ego-personality and the forces of the nature-body are a formidable adversary in this transformation process and should not be taken lightly.
 The ego-personality must be managed and subdued during meditation as it will fight any attempts at undermining or altering its power base.
 The ego holds tightly to getting what it wants and to its attachments in the worldly illusion, even though ego is an illusion also.
 The ego state is a very complex and challenging barrier between what it wants externally and what the inner Self wants, like: peace, knowledge, happiness, inspiration, and for some, Self-realization.

 In the process of living, much of our spiritual light is lost in the world through our attachments to the things and people with whom we are involved as well as from our undisciplined, erratic thinking, volatile emotions, and stupid decisions.
 With disciplined effort, focused-breathing begins to withdraw our personal power from the world of nature and the influence of the ego/body-mind and return it to us as increased awareness, assurance, and vital life.
 As power is withdrawn from the physical, sensual realm and turned within, it awakens the higher levels of consciousness and revitalizes the physical body.